kiron1/proxydetox/README.md

 A small proxy to relive the pain of some corporate proxies.

 Proxydetox can act as an intermediate HTTP proxy for your local applications and actual HTTP proxy.
-Proxydtox will talk to the actual corporate HTTP proxies on behalf of the actual application.
 Proxydetox will select the correct upstream proxy based on the [Proxy Auto-Configuration (PAC) file][mdnpac] provided by the network administrator and will take care to correctly authenticate against the upstream proxy.
+The [Basic][basic] and [Negotiate][negotiate] authentication methods are supported.

 With Proxydetox in place, most local applications can be configured to use the proxy by setting the environment variables `http_proxy`, and `https_proxy`.

-Proxydetox support [Basic][basic] and [Negotiate][negotiate] as authentication methods.

 Proxydetox is compatible with POSIX-compliant systems (tested on Ubuntu and OpenBSD), macOS, and Windows.